facebookresearch/ParlAI/docs/source/tutorial_torch_ranker_agent.rst

 ----------------

-In order to write a ranking model that inherits from TorchRankerAgent, you must implement the following functions:
+In order to write a ranking model that inherits from TorchRankerAgent, you must implement the following functions: (An example is available at `parlai/agents/examples/tra.py`)

 .. code-block:: python